Adam M. Acosta

 Experience

-• Successful defense of Restaurant Brands International and Tim Hortons, obtaining dismissal of all federal and state product-tying claims at the motion-to-dismiss stage.
+• Successful defense of Restaurant Brands International and Tim Hortons, obtaining dismissal of all franchise product-tying and breach-of-contract claims at the motion-to-dismiss stage.

 • Successful defense of Toshiba in a multi-billion dollar price-fixing case as part of the trial team that won a complete defense verdict after a multi-week jury trial.